About Us

 What is AJ Bush & Sons?

-AJ Bush & Sons are a 100plus year old family owned Australian meat retailing and animal by-product processing (meat-rendering).
+AJ Bush & Sons are a 100+ year old family owned Australian meat retailing and animal by-product processing (meat-rendering).
 Bush’s Proteins is the meat-rendering division of the group.

 What is meat-rendering?

-Render, from the French verb rendre, meaning “to give back,” is the act of processing and cooking undesired, or uneaten livestock and poultry meat and used cooking oil that remains after a meat animal has been slaughtered, and the meat used for consumption has been harvested.
-Rendering then safely and hygienically processes it to create new products upcycling that unused material (fat, protein, feathers, bone, etc.) for new, secondary uses.
+“Render,” derived from the French verb “rendre,” meaning “to give back,” refers to the process of cooking and processing unused or uneaten livestock and poultry meat, along with used cooking oil, that remains after the consumable meat has been harvested following the slaughter of an animal.
+This process safely and hygienically transforms these materials into new products, upcycling items such as fat, protein, feathers, and bone for secondary uses.

 How long has the plant been operating?

-The plant at Riverstone has been operating since the 1950s and has been a valuable contributor to the local area since that time, supporting jobs and the local community.
+The plant at Beaudesert has been operating since the 1970s and has been a valuable contributor to the local area since that time, supporting jobs and the local community.
+In the 1990s, the plant relocated from the original site at Murrarie to the current site in the QLD Government’s Bromelton State Development Area.

 What is the large water pond next to the plant?

 As part of the recovery process at the plant, water is a major by product.
-Wastewater from the plant is treated through a number of processes and is discharged to the storage pond near the plant before being released in accordance with our irrigation plan.
+Wastewater from the plant undergoes several treatment processes before being discharged into a nearby storage pond.
+From there, it is released according to our irrigation plan.

 What hours is the site in operation?

-The plant operates in consideration of the upstream processors, therefore, the plant will be in production from early to mid-morning 6 days a week, Monday to Saturday.
+The plant operates in consideration of the upstream processors; therefore the plant is in production from early to mid-morning 6 days a week, from Monday to Saturday.

 What products does the plant make?